codetesla51/lyriclens/README.md

 # LyricLens 🎶

-LyricLens is a web application that allows users to search for music by providing descriptions, lyrics, or frequently used words in a song.
+LyricLens is a php script that allows users to search for music by providing descriptions, lyrics, or frequently used words in a song.
 It integrates with the **Spotify API** to fetch song previews and other details, as well as the **Genius API** to display full lyrics URLs.
 Though still in development, the backend logic using raw PHP OOP is functional.

 ## Features